Swift async/await vs. async let — A Practical Cheat Sheet

 ⚠️ Why async let can trigger “Data Race” Warnings

-In your sensor struct, when you write:
+In your class, when you write:

 async let latestValues = dataProvider.getSensorLatestTimeseries(for: self.deviceId, ...)